mehrshadina/mehrshadina/README.md

 - **Machine Learning**: TensorFlow, PyTorch
 - **Operating Systems**: Linux (Advanced), Windows

-## 📚 Currently Learning
-- Transistor analysis and circuit design (DC and AC)
-- Building Windows applications using Flutter

-## 🛠️ Projects & Contributions
-- **[@PsiphonPlusbot](https://t.me/PsiphonPlusbot)**: A Telegram bot for selling VPNs, created in response to filtering restrictions in Iran.
-- **nutrition.hut.ac.ir**: Responsible for testing and improving the website for optimal performance.
-- **Machine Learning Projects**: Experience in implementing deep learning models using TensorFlow and PyTorch.

-## 🌱 Goals
-- Master Flutter for building cross-platform applications.
-- Enhance my expertise in electronics and circuit analysis.
-- Explore more opportunities in the tech industry to achieve financial freedom.

 ## 📫 Let's Connect!
 - **Email**: [Your Email](mailto:mehrshadinaa@gmail.com)
 - **LinkedIn**: [Your LinkedIn Profile](https://www.linkedin.com/in/mehrshadhaddadi)